25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 JavaScript Modules:

 - Each module is a piece of code that is executed once it is loaded
 - Modules are singletons.
-Even if a module is imported multiple times, only a single "instance" of it exists.
+Even if a module is imported multiple times, only a single "instance" of it exists

 Use the `type="module"` attribute of `script` tag to let browsers know that the file is a JavaScript module